wiflore/DRL-Value-Based-Methods-Navigation/README.md

 </ul>

 The task is episodic, and in order to solve the environment, The agent get an average score of +13 over 100 consecutive episodes.

+## How to Interact with the project
+1. Clone and Navigator Jupyter NB

+## Licensing, Authors, Acknowledgements, etc.
+MIT